CYGNUS-RD/mycondor/README.md

 htc -s sub_reco
 ```

-### personaliaze your default queue @ INFN cloud
+### Personalize your default queue @ INFN cloud
 * check the default setup in condor file /etc/condor/condor_config.local
-* if you prefer to change it with differe queue ip (see below), you can setup yuor bash file, e.g.:
+* if you prefer to change it with different queue ip (see below), you can set up your bash file, e.g.:
   ```
   vi /jupyter-workspace/cloud-storage/USERNAME/.bashrc
   ```
-* put the following code in your bash file to setup queue 131.154.98.46 (the example is for the simulation 131.154.98.46)
+* put the following code in your bash file to set up queue 131.154.98.46 (the example is for the simulation 131.154.98.46)
   ```
   # config condor CYGNO queue
   cat > /etc/condor/condor_config.local << EOF